sheema-shamil/test-one/Downloads/react-hooks-react-router-programmatic-navigation-master/README.md

 # Programmatic Navigation

-## Learning Goals

-- Understand the use cases for programmatic navigation
-- Use the `useHistory` hook to perform programmatic navigation
-- Use the `<Redirect>` component to perform programmatic navigation

 ## Introduction

 So far, we've used a couple components from React Router to allow our users to